luckyshot/picowiki/README.md

 ## Contributing

 PicoWiki is a single PHP class with 7 methods, all in less than 100 lines of code, ready to be extended.
-New features I can think of right (through plugins ideally) now are:
+New features I can think of right (through plugins) now are:

 - Checking for broken links (links to pages that don't exist yet)
 - Code snippets to load YouTube videos or Google Maps, etc.